3 Reasons Your Website Isn’t Making Money (And How To Fix It)

 So why is nobody buying anything?
 Why aren’t they making appointments?
 Why is everyone just window shopping on your website?

-Let’s start by looking at the conversion rate: the number of conversions (leads or sales) your website generated, divided by the total number of visitors.
+You probably need conversion rate optimization.
+These are upgrades you can make directly to your site in order to increase the likelihood that people will click through to other parts or make a purchase.
+The conversion rate is the number of conversions (leads or sales) your website generated, divided by the total number of visitors.
 Within a given period of time, how many of your window shoppers are actually coming inside to make a transaction?

 If people are coming to your website and not converting, you might have a problem with your conversion rate optimization.